-Recognizing the signs of teenage drug use can help save adolescents’ lives.
-Given the severity of the national drug abuse epidemic and the concerns around teen drug use, knowledge is vital.
+Recognizing the tell-tale signs your teenager is on drugs can help save adolescents’ lives.
+Given the severity of the national drug abuse epidemic and the concerns around drug use in teens, knowledge is vital.

 When adults understand why teens use drugs and the symptoms of drug abuse, they can take proactive steps.
 The goal is to protect adolescents from teen drug use.
 For example, finding a quality teen rehab is a positive step.
 A quality teen rehab can address teen drug use before it progresses into addiction.